fusesource/hawtjni/hawtjni-website/src/documentation/developer-guide.md

     added as a test resource path.

 3. __package-jar__: The contents of `target/generated-sources/hawtjni/lib` get
-jarred and attached to the maven build with a platform specific classifier.
+jarred and attached to the Maven build with a platform specific classifier.

 4. __package-source__: The contents of
 `target/generated-sources/hawtjni/native-package` get zipped up into a platform